Does spinach help with anxiety during perimenopause?

 Spinach contains several nutrients with well-documented roles in nervous system function and anxiety regulation, making it a genuinely useful food for perimenopausal women experiencing anxiety.
 The evidence for individual nutrients found in spinach is solid, even if studies on spinach itself as an anxiety intervention are limited.

-A practical note: cooked spinach provides higher bioavailability of magnesium and folate than raw spinach, because heat partially breaks down the oxalate matrix that can bind these minerals.
+Cooked spinach provides higher bioavailability of magnesium and folate than raw spinach, because heat partially breaks down the oxalate matrix that can bind these minerals.
 A standard serving of cooked spinach contains far more of these nutrients than the equivalent volume of raw leaves.
+Saute it with olive oil and garlic, stir it into soups, blend it into smoothies, or add it to eggs.
+Pairing spinach with a source of vitamin C, such as lemon juice, tomatoes, or bell pepper, maximizes non-heme iron absorption as a bonus.

-When to see a doctor: Anxiety that interferes with daily functioning, sleep, or relationships warrants professional evaluation.
+Anxiety that interferes with daily functioning, sleep, or relationships warrants professional evaluation.
 Perimenopausal anxiety can overlap with generalized anxiety disorder, panic disorder, and hormone-driven mood changes that respond to specific treatments including hormone therapy and cognitive behavioral therapy.
 If anxiety is new, severe, or accompanied by panic attacks, chest symptoms, or significant sleep disruption, see your healthcare provider promptly.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.